forrestedw/default-laravel/README.md

 $ php artisan storage:link
 ```

 *Note:* Although TailwindCSS is added as a package, you need to uncomment it in `resources/sass/app.scss` and comment out the other default Laravel lines.
 This is because none of the class names have been changed, so they are all still the default Laravel Bootstrap class names.
+I leave that to you!